HelloBTU/sdk/README.md

 #### 2. Upgrade to PRO Status

-Send fee to feeAddress before calling this function.
+Note: You must first send the required fee to the `feeAddress` before calling this function.

 ```typescript
 import { upgradeToPro } from '@hellobtu/sdk'